Why You Need to Protect Your Pets

 Parasites are often hard to treat.
 Special shampoos and medicines may be needed.
 Often, when it comes to parasite treatment, preventative measures are the best course of action.

 Special collars can drive away and kill fleas, ticks, and other parasites.
 These collars are often a preferred form of flea and tick prevention.

 Meanwhile, oral medications can make your pet inhospitable to parasites.
 If you give your pet oral medications, it may make their blood poisonous to many parasites but won’t cause any harm to your pet.
 That said, the appropriate treatment and prevention plan for your pet will depend on his or her risk factors, so it’s wise to speak with a vet.

 Need parasite prevention for your pets?
-Contact Cheyenne Veterinary Wellness & Surgical Center if you live in or around Carrick and Pittsburgh and speak with a veterinarian!
+Contact Cheyenne Veterinary Wellness & Surgical Center if you live in or around Brentwood and Pittsburgh and speak with a veterinarian!